 Where to Shop

 I was the proud renter of a 2015 Chevy Malibu during my time in Nashville, so the city was limitless.
 I don’t know if they have public transportation there, but they do have Uber.
 I might’ve seen a bus somewhere, too.
 A short drive to the south side of the city brings you to a neighborhood called 12South.
 You guessed it: 12th Avenue South.
-There are some good stores there, hip restaurants, and specialty craft beer and bourbon shops—things I didn’t know existed.
+There are some good stores there, hip restaurants, and speciality craft beer and bourbon shops—things I didn’t know existed.
 It’s a good area to walk around for a while and see what you find.
 We found some neat old buildings that have been converted into new businesses.
 Hillsboro Village is nearby and close to the university, where there are some good bookstores and probably some frat boys.
 The vintage shops worth checking out are in the Five Points zone.

 Where to Eat

 It’s the South, so the food is good and the portions are massive.
 Tennessee’s staple Hot Chicken is a must.
 Spicy Fish is the same deal and sides are usually soupy slaw, pickles, and soggy Wonder Bread.
 The best spots in Nashville are the dirtiest, sketchiest-looking places you might never think about walking into, but you’ve gotta put your trust in the streets.
 If you like spicy food, Tennessee spicy is a whole different thing.
-There are several world-class Southern BBQ takeout spots in the city and we also hit several really good restaurants in East Nashville that offered more of a sit down vibe with a full menu.
+There are several world-class Southern BBQ takeout spots in the city and we also hit several really good restaurants in East Nashville that offered more of a sit-down vibe with a full menu.
 Holland House, Rolf and Daughters, and Marché Artisan Foods were the most notable.

 There are some quality coffee houses scattered around the city that are easy to find.
 Parking is free in most places and there’s a ton of green space where you can hang out and not feel like you’re stuck in a city.
 One surprising aspect that we weren’t expecting was the weather.
 It wasn’t hot and humid like it looked in Black Snake Moan, which must’ve been summer.
 Winter is cold and rainy, like Seattle.
 If you think Nashville is just some landlocked city in the middle of America like all the rest, think again.
 It’s a lively scene, full of creative people with that Southern hospitality you wish existed in the rest of the world.
 It’s a place where you can be bad, try new things, meet good people, and sleep in weird places.
 There’s not another town like it.